January 28, 2021 | #microsoft, Minecraft: Education Edition, sustainability

 Sustainable Food Production Beginning at the town’s grocery store and ending at a honey stand, students explore sustainable practices for every step of food production.
 By visiting a farm, a waste facility, and a recycling plant, they’ll learn that the food they purchase is made up of multiple products and services, and each should be sustainable.

-Outflow Order In this lesson, students will learn about the mysterious and interesting world of water treatment and what happens to water outflow.
+Outflow Order In this lesson, students will learn about the mysterious world of water treatment and what happens to water outflow.
 They’ll discover how water gets from their drains to the treatment plant, how biosolids contribute to fertilizer, and how treated water returns to their homes.

 Dependable Forests Students step into a sustainable forest, starting at a lumberyard where they’ll see stored lumber intended for buildings, paper, or yard material.
 Then they hike into the woods to see what a 40-year sustainable forest cycle looks like.
 The journey continues down a trail where learners encounter a conservationist and a local hiker.
 Throughout their trek, students will come to understand the social, economic, and environmental impacts of responsible forestry.

 Sustainable Home This lesson visits a home built using sustainable materials and explores the features that contribute to efficiency.
 Students make connections with other areas of the city where the house’s materials originate.
 Throughout the experience, they’ll come to understand the complexities of creating a sustainable home and what they can do to contribute to energy efficiency.

 Alternative Energy Explore hydropower, wind power, and waste-to-energy.
 Students will come to understand how mechanical and electrical energy play a part in alternative energy, and even how waste products can be repurposed to create power—all as part of a journey along a series of power lines!